PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Making Your Decision: The 90/10 Rule

-I've helped dozens of anglers make this choice.
+I have helped dozens of anglers make this choice.
 Almost everyone who bought a pontoon first ended up with a kayak later.
 Nobody who bought a kayak first went looking for a pontoon.

 Rigging for Success